paulgrym/movies-browser/README.md

 # Movies Browser 🎬
 Movies Browser was created as the finall project of the Frontend Developer course at YouCode.
+The project was made in technologies such as React, React-Redux, React-Router, Styled Components and was based on the graphic design in Figma.
-With the use of this app you can browse as well as search for movies and people from film industry.
+With the use of this app you can browse or search for movies and people from film industry.
+Data about movies and people is taken from an [external API](https://www.themoviedb.org/).

 * [Demo](#demo)
 * [How to use](#how-to-use)